Last updated on January 17th, 2023

-So, according to the UN’s data, Ukraine at the end of 2018 got the 88th position among 185 countries.
-According to Numbeo, the position is 62nd.
+So, according to the UN’s data, the quality of life in Ukraine at the end of 2020 got the 77th position among 195 countries.
+According to Numbeo, the position is 59th.
 Other resources show something else.
 I personally do not trust just one single resource because there can be always an under (or over) estimation of objective numbers, manipulations or simple miscalculations.

 Ukraine is developing and moving in the right direction.
 There is a lot of potential and future.

 I am not saying this just because I believe my home country will see better days.
 I make these conclusions based on personal experiences, observations while living in the country, and seeing how many improvements actually took place.